Soul7797/Nyx-BrowseForMe/README.md

 # Nyx - README

-Nyx is a HEAVILY inspired project of the "Browse for me" Feature in arc browsers using ollama and python.
+Nyx is heavily inspired by 'browse for me' in arc browsers.
 ### Prerequisites

 - **Python 3.11+** And dependencies